 The dates of the live calls are: 10/21, 11/18, 12/9, 1/13, 2/10, 3/24, 4/14, 5/19, 6/23

 The video calls will take place on an online platform, meaning that you will need a computer and a high-speed internet connection to take part.
 These calls will be a mix of teaching and question answering, with opportunities to deepen your connection with our group.

 Monthly calls will be recorded and sent out after we wrap, so don’t worry if you have to miss out.

 To be selfish means to be chiefly concerned with one’s own profit or pleasure, a concept that we will be playing with during our time together.
 But, for now, let’s start here: wanting your needs to be met isn’t greedy.
 It’s human.
 It is only by creating an environment where you are well tended to that you will actually be able to be of service to others, and often with more frequency and greater reliability than ever before.

 Your desire to be better taken care of does not indicate a lack of respect, love, or appreciation for what you have or the people in your life.
 In fact, it is the exact opposite.
 We only want more when we care about the outcome or trajectory forward.
 We only want more when we are invested in what happens next.

-When it comes from a place of vulnerability and truth, your hunger is a testament to how much you care about the quality of your life.
+Your hungers are a testament to how much you care about the quality of your life.
 That is your job, entrusted to you at birth.
-The responsibility for your quality of life is yours alone, and that responsibility is fueled by both our self-preservation and our desire.
+The responsibility for your quality of life is yours alone, and that responsibility is fueled by both your self-preservation and your desire.

 I’ve done everything and nothing has worked - can you guarantee that this will work for me?